 Day 2

-Given the great distance between Coron and El Nido, day 2 of the expedition will be largely dedicated to sailing (which is why we mentioned earlier that 3-day expeditions leave you hanging).
+Given the great distance between Coron and El Nido, much of day 2 will be spent sailing (which is why we mentioned earlier that three-day expeditions can feel rushed).
 Wake up, take a stroll around the island, have breakfast, and get back on the boat to continue the adventure.

 Ditaytayan Island

 The first stop of the day is Ditaytayan Island.
-This paradisiacal place stands out for its huge, beautiful stretch of fine white sand where you can enjoy sunbathing.
-We recommend not leaving this island without putting on your snorkel mask and enjoying the lush biodiversity that lives there.
+This paradisiacal place is known for its vast, beautiful stretch of fine white sand where you can relax and sunbathe.
+Don’t leave the island without putting on your snorkel mask and discovering the rich marine life found there.

 Araw Beach